https://invisible-island.net/ncurses/man/

 ESCDELAY

-press of an "Escape" key on the input device from one included in a
+press of the "Escape" key on the input device from one beginning an

 TABSIZE